CultivateHQ/cultivateHQ.com/source/posts/2017-11-30-elixir-distillery-umbrella-docker.html.md

 $ mix phx.server
 ```

-[\[GITHUB REPO\]:What was added (GitHub)](https://github.com/CultivateHQ/paraguas/commit/20a5716d0cc1a5f08d4b1c0f4186650b3457742d).
+[\[GITHUB REPO\]:What was added](https://github.com/CultivateHQ/paraguas/commit/c8de5d363d18bdc3c3e712780edcc68d92abcfbd).

-We're going to add [basic_auth](https://github.com/cultivatehq/basic_auth) to the web app for ExtraSecurity™ (and as an example to document how to use environment variables further ahead).
+We're going to add [basic_auth](https://github.com/cultivatehq/basic_auth) to the web app for ExtraSecurity™ and to have more environment variables to use as an example.
 We start by adding the dependency in `paraguas/apps/phoenix_app/mix.exs`:

 ```elixir
 defp deps do